shobbsd/mitchs-rare-treasures/README.md

 `/api/treasures`

   *responds with all treasures, including the shop name and details*
-  * each treasure shoud have the following keys:
+  * each treasure should have the following keys:
     - treasure_id
     - treasure_name
     - colour